pulp-platform/hero/README.md

 ```

 ### Tools
-For development with RISCV-V the Spike ISA simulator tool and the OpenOCD debugger are useful.
-These can be installed as follows (after the toolchain is built) and are installed automatically to the `RISCV` toolchain installation directory
+For development with RISC-V the Spike ISA simulator tool and the OpenOCD debugger are useful.
+These can be installed as follows (after the toolchain is built) and are installed automatically to the `HERO_INSTALL` toolchain installation directory
 ```
 make tools
 ```